infratographer/identity-api/README.md

 ## Development

-DMV includes a [Dev Container][dev-container] for facilitating service development.
-Using the Dev Container is not required, but provides a consistent environment for all contributors as well as a few perks like:
+DMV includes a [dev container][dev-container] for facilitating service development.
+Using the dev container is not required, but provides a consistent environment for all contributors as well as a few perks like:

 * [gopls][gopls] integration out of the box
 * Host SSH auth socket mount